Discipline: Dance, Interdisciplinary, Music, Storytelling

 During the week-long residency, children enjoyed the dance and movement activities and had fun learning many traditional French Canadian songs and dances as well as rhythms with spoons and feet.
 Suzanne and Bryn had many activities planned with a wide variety of music and were able to change to different activities according to students' needs and aspirations.
 They brought many instruments and materials with them and were very organized.
 Suzanne's French was very clear and easy to understand for our students.
 She spoke slowly and pronounced her words carefully.
 She consulted with our staff about how much children would understand in French and planned according to students' abilities.
 Our staff and music teacher learned a lot from working with Vazzy.
 Patti Holm, Principal, École South Sahali Elementary

 Tied to the curriculum's Folk and Contemporary Dance component, these residencies can be in English language only, French language or using a mixture of both languages.
-We teach French-Canadian community dances with moves and figures also found in many other traditions of folk, ethnic and contemporary dancing (Irish, Scottish, European, Square, Barn, Contra... ).
+We teach French Canadian community dances with moves and figures also found in many other traditions of folk, ethnic and contemporary dancing (Irish, Scottish, European, Square, Barn, Contra. etc).
 In addition, we include social dances such as waltz and polkas to the program.
-We leave dance CDs with music and dance calls (FR & EN) as well as dance instruction documents with the school so everyone can keep dancing after our visit.
-From one day to multiple days / 4-7 workshops per day.
+We leave dance CDs with music and dance calls (French and English) as well as dance instruction documents with the school so everyone can keep dancing after our visit.
+From one day to multiple days, with 4-7 workshops per day.